jerry153fish/jerry153fish.github.io/_posts/2018-01-21-job-seek-development-jornal-1.md

 For scrapy, I separated the list crawling and detailed crawling and use job pools for communication.
 As for tagging, I pre-tagging my own profile and used simple bag of keywords for job tagging.
 Moreover, cached every steps.

-If it became a C / S | B / S app, the concept will be same, but there would be some major difference:
+If it became a C / S or B / S app, the concept will be same, but there would be some major difference:

 * Message broker for communication
 * scrapy for job list is personal and detailed job crawling should shared among users.